jonathanbossenger/block-theme-course/module-01/04-Exporting-theme-files.md

 ## Using the Create Block Theme Plugin

-Another option for exporting your theme from the Editor is the [Create Block Theme](https://wordpress.org/plugins/create-block-theme/) plugin.
+The final option for exporting your theme from the Editor is the [Create Block Theme](https://wordpress.org/plugins/create-block-theme/) plugin.

 ![Create Block Theme](https://learn.wordpress.org/files/2022/10/create-block-theme.png)